 - Persistent undo (undo remains possible after closing and reopening a session)

-- Fourth-generation Harrison "True Analog Mixing™" processing engine with enhanced compressor/limiter algorithms; built-in sidechain bussing, and increased plug-in flexibility
+- The Latest generation of Harrison's "True Analog Mixing™" processing engine with enhanced compressor/limiter algorithms; built-in sidechain bussing, and increased plug-in flexibility

 - Support for video timeline, video window, and audio+video exports